peavey2787/Max-Gpu-Roi/README.md

 ## Why do I see { Text = gpu name $price, Value = Max_Gpu_Roi.EbayItem } in the ebay dropdown menus?

 It is a limitation of the combo box that I used.
 There is surely a better way of doing it, and it will be updated when I can get around to it.

+## Disclaimer

+Although I do my best to provide trustworthy ebay listings that I would purchase my self.
+There is always the possiblity that a reputable seller's Ebay account gets hacked or a reputable seller could be going through some rough times and decides to scam someone.
+Do your own due diligence when it comes to using Ebay and if it seems too good to be true it probably is.
+Don't risk saving a few dollars by purchasing from an untrustworthy source but if you do then use PayPal - Goods and Services only or a credit card so if you do get scammed you can just do a charge back to get your money back.